Martin Band Instrument Company: 1971-2007

 Leblanc was an early importer of Yanagisawa saxophones and sold some of those instruments as "The Martin" before marketing them under the producer's own name.
 Leblanc produced Martin-branded brasswinds at their Holton factory in Elkhorn, Wisconsin.
 Leblanc used the "Committee" brand for an Elkhorn-produced trumpet although it was in fact based on a Holton design.
 Use of Martin's "Committee" name for trumpets and "Urbie Green" name for trombones continued until 2007.

 The Leblanc Company was bought by the Conn-Selmer Corporation in 2004.
 The Martin brand was discontinued when Leblanc's Elkhorn facility was closed in 2007.

 Committee brand

-Martin Committee was the trademark name of the Martin Band Instrument Company's premier lines of trumpets and saxophones starting in the mid-1930s.
+Martin Committee was the trademark name of the Martin Band Instrument Company's premier lines of trumpets, trombones and saxophones starting in the mid-1930s.
 All were produced in Elkhart, Indiana.
 The Martin Committee trumpets and saxophones were favorites of jazz musicians.
 Committee trombones were introduced in 1939.
 Committee model saxophones were discontinued towards the end of the 1960s.
 Committee model trumpets were discontinued in 1971, although the brand was nominally continued and applied to a different design.